 Marine debris, including tsunami debris from Japan, contributes to problems in our marine waters and on beaches.
 To address this concern, the Clallam MRC has partnered with local organizations, state and federal agencies and other MRCs to form a network of citizen volunteers to carry out marine debris removal projects.
 The goal of the project is to improve marine habitats, increase public awareness of marine debris sources and to reduce the amount found on local beaches.

 The Clallam MRC works to identify areas of where debris accumulates, access points, and local resources to collect the debris.
-Each year the MRC co-sponsors at least one beach cleanup event, typically held on or around the April Earth Day celebrations and the International Coastal Cleanup in September.
+Each year the MRC co-sponsors two beach cleanup events, typically held on or around the April Earth Day celebrations and the International Coastal Cleanup in September.
 Many co-sponsors and volunteers contribute to these events.
 Clallam MRC helps provide funding for the dumpsters, garbage bags and gloves.

 2017 Beach Cleanups and Events